ctkelley/SIAMFANLEquations.jl/README.md

 ## The current version is 1.0.2.
   - This version eliminates most implicit imports.
 Look at [this](/Users/ctk/tex/Active_Papers/MPArray/MultiPrecisionArrays.jl) to see what that's about.
-  - I've also fixed a bug that, amazingly, it took 1.10.2 to find and put something in CI to make sure it's really fixed.
+  - I fixed a bug that, amazingly, it took 1.10.2 to find.
+I've put something in CI to make sure it's really fixed.
   - I've updated/corrected a few docstrings in the solvers.

 ## This is the Julia package for my shiny new orange book